elixirschool/elixirschool/en/lessons/libraries/poolboy.md

 In case of this app, you can observe the error if you change the value of `@timeout` to less than 1000.

 Even though we're attempting to create multiple processes *(total of twenty in the example above)* `:poolboy.transaction/3` function will limit the maximum number of created processes to five *(plus two overflow workers if needed)* as we have defined in our configuration.
-All requests will be handled using the pool of workers rather than creating a new process for each and every request.
+All requests will be handled using the pool of workers rather than creating a new process for every request.